heikkipesonen/react-datepicker/README.md

 ### A datepicker that does not have features!

 - why?
-because all other datepickers are written with cobol and php with a touch of jquery wrapped within react container and offer a features ranging from selecting space ships to drawing furries...
+because all other datepickers are questionable and this is opionated
 - datepicker should only pick some dates

 ![OH WOW](./img.png)

-Uses `js-joda` for date models, because it works.
+Uses `js-joda` for date models, because it works. it should work on strings only. actually.

 - Takes in a `LocalDate | null`, Outputs `LocalDate | null` how extraordinarily revolutional is that?
 - One job, and one job only, select dates, how hard is that?